ScottSucksAtProgramming/renee-lane-collection/README.md

 [![Cathexis House Screen Shot][product-screenshot]](https://gynarchy.io)

-The Renee Lane Collection is a bespoke non-fungible token art collection developed by Ms. Viola Voltairine and her submissives.
+The Renee Lane Collection is a bespoke non-fungible token art collection developed by Ms. Viola Voltairine and her community.
 The collections’s main components are a set of smart contracts running on the blockchain, a website where the gallery can be viewed and individual art pieces can be minted directly to collectors.
 The pieces of artwork contained in this collection were